n0rdlicht/rki-vaccination-scraper/README.md

 ### Pagination
 Add `page=2` & `per_page=100` (defaults: `1` and `1000`)

+Make sure to adapt these to your type of request.

 ### Filter / Values for `de-vaccinations` and `de-vaccinations-current`
 By column: `<key>=<value>`, e.g. `?key=sum&geo=Hamburg` to only get summery values for the state of Hamburg